osmarjunior/ionic-qrcode-login-example/README.md

 ## Ionic QrCode Reader
 - Go to **ionic-qrcode-reader** folder
 - Run `npm install`

+### Web
 - Run `npm start`

+- It uses native plugin to read QrCode, you have to test it in a device
 - More infos to run in devices: [https://ionicframework.com/docs/v3/intro/deploying/](https://ionicframework.com/docs/v3/intro/deploying/)
 ### Android